Structure, control, and dynamics of altermagnetic textures

 From Eqs.~\eqref{eq_AAS_magnetization} and \eqref{eq_DMI_magnetization} it follows that $\mathbf{m}_\mathrm{AAS}$ is related to the orientation of the N\'eel vector and its space gradients (non-relativistic), while $\mathbf{m}_\mathrm{DMI}$ depends on the projections of the N\'eel vector on the crystallographic axes (relativistic).
 Note that for our particular choice of the domain wall profile (hyperbolic tangent), Eq.
 (6) and (7) coincide for the first case shown in Fig.~\ref{fig_notes}.

 The magnetic dynamics are described by the standard Landau--Lifshits equations for magnetic sublattices.
 The dynamical problem is considered as a set of $3N_1 N_2$ ordinary differential equations with respect to $3N_1 N_2$ time-dependent components of the sublattice magnetizations.
 The parameters $N_1$ and $N_2$ define the size of the system.
 For the given initial conditions, the set of time evolution is integrated numerically using the Runge--Kutta method in Python.
-During the integration process we controlled the fixed length of the sublattice magnetization.
+Whereas the Landau-Lifshitz equation preserves the length of the magnetic moments, we additionally renormalize the magnetic moments at each time integration step to avoid the accumulation of numerical errors.
 More information can be found in Section IV of Supplementary Materials.